martje127/internship_mart/README.md

 Mart is a ?14 year old scholar, that follows Richel's programming course.
-He ahs been the lead tester of the game Nature Zen.
+He has been the lead tester of the game Nature Zen.

 ### What should I do during my slot